LostArtefacts/TRX/README.md

 - changed maximum textures from 2048 to 8192
 - changed maximum texture pages from 32 to 128
 - changed input method to DirectInput
+- changed saves to be put in the saves/ directory
 - fixed inability to switch Control keys during shimmy
 - fixed skipping FMVs triggering inventory
 - fixed skipping credits working too fast